denfrost/AudioSpline/README.md

 Set your Sound Cue in the Details panel.
 ![](Documentation/Images/Image05.PNG)

-Alternatevely you can create a blueprint class
+Alternatevely you can create a blueprint class and do the same step above.
+This will allow you to add your unique blueprint logic to the Audio Spline
 ![](Documentation/Images/Image04.PNG)